Jenn brings nearly 20 years of finance and community development work to her role as the President and CEO of Calvert Foundation.

 Vice President, Investment Partnerships

-Justin Conway is the Senior Director of Investment Partnerships at Calvert Foundation.
-He is responsible for business and industry development, manages the firm’s financial services and distribution relationships, and works closely with the investors and financial advisors that are at the forefront of using investment capital for social impact.
+Justin Conway is the Vice President of Investment Partnerships at Calvert Foundation, and President of Calvert Foundation's wholly-owned subsidiary and registered investment advisor, Community Investment Partners.
+Justin manages the firm's financial services and distribution relationships, leads the investor relations and marketing team, and works closely with the investors and financial advisors that are at the forefront of using investment capital for social impact.

 Analyst, Investor Relations